Advanced Language Learning: 6 Effective Tips to Finally Reach Fluency

 For example, scroll down to check out the baby-themed part of this “Around the House” vocab list on MedicalSpanish.com.

-One way to find these kinds of lists is to simply Google “[topic] word list [target language],” if you’re learning a popular language.
+One way to find these kinds of lists is to simply Google “[topic] word list [target language].”

 You can also read Wikipedia articles on whatever subject you like, and look up the terminology you don’t know.
 It’s reading, it’s fun and it’ll make you into one fantastic conversationalist!

 2. Start working your target language into your daily life.

 Think beyond deliberately setting aside time for textbook study, reading or even target language TV.